hashicorp/consul/plugin/kubernetes/README.md

 to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).

 [stubDomains and upstreamNameservers](https://kubernetes.io/blog/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes/)
-are implemented via the *forward* plugin and kubernetes *upstream*.
+are implemented via the *forward* plugin.
 See the examples below.

 This plugin can only be used once per Server Block.